 Lying at the head of Urquhart Bay on the northern shore of Loch Ness, the village of Drumnadrochit is quite a sweet, charming, yet very busy little village famed as the home of the Loch Ness Monster.

 Here you will find the very popular Loch Ness Centre whose five-star exhibition is even endorsed by Scottish Natural Heritage as a ‘portal to the unique phenomenon that is Loch Ness’ delivering some unexpected light upon the mystery itself.

-Inverness, considered capital to the highlands with the River Ness and its attractive bridges, Eden Court theatre and the Inverness Cathedral, sitting proudly on its banks.
+Inverness, capital to the highlands with the River Ness and its attractive bridges, Eden Court theatre and the Inverness Castle sitting proudly on its banks.
 It is a bustling city with plenty of shopping.
 The museum is incredible, as is the art gallery which is not too far from Inverness Castle.
 Inverness is home to plenty of exceptional dining establishments and also has its own airport meaning that your departure from the boat can be easily arranged.

 A Oban | B Loch Leven | C Glencoe | D Fort William | E Corpach | F Fort Augustus | G Loch Ness | H Urquhart Castle | I Loch Oich | J Inverness |